Serving Others Changes How You See Everything

 Christ did not wait for ideal conditions.

 He moved with purpose, even when it was inconvenient.
-Even when it was rejected.
+Even when he was rejected.

 Over time, the effects of that discipline become visible.